CIS Frequently Asked Questions

 What will happen if I create a group of Unique Numbers to be surveyed together or change an existing grouping of Unique Numbers that were set to be surveyed together?

 Groupings of Unique Numbers to be surveyed together as a single class is permitted by the CIS Office.
-However, if the grouping is not consistent with that sent to the CIS system from the Office of Information Management and Analysis (IMA), the results from the survey will not be included in official CIS reports.
+However, if a grouping is not consistent with that sent to the CIS system from the Office of Institutional Reporting, Research, and Information Systems (IRRIS), the results from the survey will not be included in official CIS reports as they are deemed "Unrecognized" for the aforementioned reason.
 This holds true for both paper and electronic (eCIS) survey cases.

 Are survey administration records for TAs automatically included in the CIS system when it opens?